TiaVerlo/WiZ-CLI/README.md

 ## Custom Scene & Color Files
 Custom scenes and expanded color lists can be written in SceneScript, a TOML-based DSL.

-Scenes can be things like completely customizable fades between different colors, fast, or long, blinking, pulsing, timers, and so on.
+This is where I believe the true strength of this project lies, as it gives you full control and customization for things like fades of any speed between any amount colors, linear or not, pulsing, blinking, strobes, timers, and so on.

 A still somewhat experimental but fully working visual SceneScript editor written in Python / PySide6 can be found in the tools section.
-With this you can easily create your own scenes, using a GUI to create and preview your scenes graphically, and store them in files for the main CLI to use.
+With this you can easily create your own scenes, using a GUI to create and preview your scenes graphically, and store them in files for the main CLI to use (note the requirements.txt).

 Alternatively the SceneScript is easy enough to understand to be written by hand as well.